dustinpfister/blog_posts/_posts/js-getting-started-javascript-console.md

 ## 3 - Conclusion

 So the javaScript console is a great way to get started with the javaScript programing language, but there are many other ways to get started with JavaScript as well.
 There is hand coding an html file and having some javaScript code in a script tag that can then be used via the file protocol in the web browser as well that can still work okay for some simple examples.
-There is also getting into nodejs and finding all kinds of ways to serve javaScript to the browser via the http protocol.
+There is also getting into nodejs and finding all kinds of ways to serve javaScript to the browser via the http protocol, which in time might be the best way to go about developing actually as that will help to address all kinds of problems that will pop up when working by way of the file protocol.

 What is great about javaScript is that it can be used right away in the browser right now, but can also be used to write client systems, back end code, and even Command line tools.
 These days javaScript is really hot, and given the nature of the web will likely remain so for a long time, making javaScript one of the best choices for a first language.